 The data types Stitch supports for replication fall into two categories:

-Note: If a data type isn’t present in either the Common or Integration-specific tables, it means that Stitch doesn’t currently support replication for that data type.
+Note: If a data type isn’t present in the Common data type list, it means that Stitch doesn’t currently support replication for that data type.
 Replicating columns with unsupported data types may lead to issues with replication.